mimireyburn/CopyCat/README.md

 # CopyCat
-*A text-to-speech application to help with reading comprehension.
-(It reads out the most recent things you copied)*
+*A text-to-speech application for improved reading comprehension - it's a screen reader :)*

 This Python application allows you to convert highlighted text to speech using OpenAI's Text-to-Speech API.
 It works by capturing the text held most recently in the Clipboard when a specific hotkey is pressed, converting it to speech, and then playing the audio.

 ## Motivation
-You might think this is not for you, but this tool seeks to benefit everyone.
-It is **easier to comprehend written information with combined audiorty and visual input**.
-This means we comprehend written information better, when we read and listen to it at the same time.
-I.e. listening to the audiobook and following along with the physical book at the same time.
+I find it **easier to comprehend text when I read and listen to it at the same time**.
+I'll often listen to an audiobook and follow along in the book at the same time.
+I'd recommend trying it and seeing if it works well for you too!

-Where did I get this idea?
+Why do I do this?
 I am dyslexic and when I was diagnosed at the ripe old age of 18, it was suggested that exactly this method would help me and it did.
+I find the intonation in the audio version of a text helps me get the meaning first time, reading less tiring this way and I comprehend more from the text the first time I read it.

 However, as a user, I feel I'm getting a subpar experience.

 - Despite major AI advancements, OS system Text-to-Speech accessibility tool are still **robotic** sounding.
 This makes it **less easy to process** than more natural-sounding AI -generated speech.
 - The right click interface kind of sucks.
 It **doesn't work on all applications**.